starriebird/JackalandHyde2021/_posts/2021-06-04-bandcampday.markdown

 image: bandcampday.jpg
 ---

-Jackal and Hyde offers a 20% discount off of all sales every 'Bandcamp Day'
+We offers a 20% discount off of all sales every 'Bandcamp Day'

 Every first Friday of the month is Bandcamp day, when 100% of sales go to the artist.
-Use code 'bandcampday' every Bandcamp day to recieve discounts on Jackal and Hyde music downloads.
+Use code 'bandcampday' every Bandcamp day to recieve discounts on Scott Weiser music downloads.